Skip to main content

 • Project Billable Status will be Billable

-• Project Name and the Karbon Work Name
+• Project Name will be the Karbon Work Name-[Karbon Work Status]

 • Project Client will be the Karbon Client